dbj-data/dbj--simplelog/README.md

 Ditto.
 In your code in your app, in one and one place only, include `dbj_simple_log_host.h`.
 In there is a little startup machinery working for you.

-Yyou must define one global variable with a desired setup mix.
+You must define one global variable with a desired setup mix.

 ```cpp
 // dbj_simple_log_host.h